Why is Chinese steamboat call ‘ta pi lor’? | Food, travel, recipe & sights

 Enjoy ta pi lor, ok?

-4 Responses to “Why is Chinese steamboat call ‘ta pi lor’?”
+5 thoughts on “Why is Chinese steamboat call ‘ta pi lor’?

 Hi I am new to your blog and I just wanted to say how much I’m loving it